On Her Majesty's Secret Service (film): Retrospective reviews

 The review-aggregation website Rotten Tomatoes gives the film a score of 81% based on 59 reviews, with a weighted average of 6.9 out of 10.
 The website's critical consensus states, "George Lazenby's only appearance as 007 is a fine entry in the series, featuring one of the most intriguing Bond girls in Tracy di Vincenzo (Diana Rigg), breathtaking visuals, and some great ski chases."
 IGN ranked On Her Majesty's Secret Service as the eighth-best Bond film, Entertainment Weekly as the sixth, and Norman Wilner of MSN ranked it fifth.
 Digital Spy listed the film as the best James Bond film to date.
 The film also became a fan favourite, seeing "ultimate success in the home video market".
 In September 2012, On Her Majesty's Secret Service had topped a poll of Bond fans run by 007 Magazine to determine the greatest ever Bond film.
 Goldfinger came second in the poll and From Russia With Love was third.

+Film website Collider, noting the winter setting and locale, labeled the film as both "one of the best Bond films ever made" and "a surprisingly great Christmas movie."